Fast facts about MobileMuster

 - It's currently the only industry-led mobile recycling program in the world.

-- Over 90% of the materials in mobile phones, batteries and chargers can be recycled.
+- During 2012-13 96% of the materials in mobile phones, batteries and chargers collected by MobileMuster were recovered.

 - Mobile phones are not biodegradable and contain substances that can potentially harm the environment if not handled correctly at the end of a phone's useful life.